JAMES BOND

 WRITTEN & COMPILED BY KEVIN HARPER

 Printed on a card stock paper in a set of eight for display purposes in cinema foyers, or outside in lightboxes below the quad-crown release poster, these cards were usually produced in colour, although the colour was achieved using garish photo dyes that a studio retoucher would apply by brush to a black & white photograph to create the artwork from which the Front of House cards would eventually be printed, and which have now become very desirable and expensive collectibles.
-The majority of magazines in the 1960s were printed in monochrome, hence why the majority of the still photographers on the Bond films shot in black & white up until 1983.
+The majority of magazines in the 1960s were printed in monochrome, hence why the majority of the stills photographers on the Bond films shot in black & white up until 1983.
 It wasn’t unusual for studio retouchers not to have seen the film or to be supplied with colour transparencies to use as colour matches, therefore the retoucher was left to choose his own colour palette when colouring up the original black & white images.

 These 10" X 8" Front of House sets were produced by the National Screen Service (UK) – the company that controlled the distribution of theatrical advertising materials throughout the UK and Ireland.
 Early titles in the series often had an alternate set of black & white images produced, although it was this style that was more generally adopted to accompany reissues of the James Bond films in the UK.
 After Sean Connery had given up the role of James Bond, his films were still available for distribution, and Front of House sets were still available from the NSS, but amended to remove any connection between the actor and the character.
 This often took the form of a pasted paper snipe on the cards to cover up the necessary wording, or cards reprinted with new credits.
 UK Front of House cards generally utilised different images than their US Lobby Card counterparts, and used the Eastern Hemisphere producer credits for the first nine films of the series, and always included the British Board of Film Censors’ certificate after the film title.
 The Goldfinger set is unique in that the producer credits appear in both configurations as they did on the film posters, and in Robert Brownjohn's iconic main title sequence.
 Although not part of the EON Productions series, Casino Royale (1967) also had a set of Front of House cards, with eight images selected from the US 12-card mini-lobby set.
 Similarly, Never Say Never Again (1983) also used the identical eight card US mini-lobby set (10" X 8") when the film was promoted in the United Kingdom.